Skip to content

 Nintendo has many well-known games and characters in its roster.
 Alongside the games and characters, the most important aspect of this company is its legendary consoles.

 From the first home consoles to handhelds, Nintendo has sold millions of different entertainment units.
-But today we are going to talk about other things; the facts about Nintendo.

 1. Card Games Before Video Games